mehedikhan72/DRF-readymade-auth-api/README.md

 # Hi there! 👋

 ### This is a readymade api with authentication implemented.
 This api is built using Django Rest framework and simple JWT.
-I made for my personal use for future projects.
+I made it for my personal use for future projects.
 Feel free to use it.

 #### Hope you find things easy to understand here.
 If you have any doubts, feel free to contact [me.](https://github.com/mehedikhan72)

 ## How to gear up the server.

-1. Install python 3.10.12 and pip on your system.
+1. Install python 3.10.12(other versions(>3) should work as well.
+3.10.12 is the current version at the time of developing this.) and pip on your system.
 2. Clone the repository into a directory.
 (Or fork your own copy and clone it, if you want to contribute.)
 3. 'cd' into the directory where 'manage.py' is in.
 4. Create a virtual environment in this directory and activate it.